 “No. Oh (expletive).
 Oh (expletive), I just woke him up,” she hissed.

 The line went dead briefly, and “Jane Doe” was suddenly minutes away from being the sixth victim of serial killer Shawn Grate, and the race was on for police to rescue the helpless woman.
-Their rescue of the woman and arrest of Grate continued on the infamous 911 call.
+In the end, the authorities prevailed and their rescue of the woman and arrest of Shawn Grate ended the bloody reign of one of modern history’s most depraved killers.

 Growing Up, Shawn Grate Was Known As A Laid-Back Charmer — With A Dark Side

-As a teenager growing up in Marion, Ohio, Shawn Grate was well-liked, particularly by girls.
+Born in Marion, Ohio on August 8, 1976, Shawn Grate had a normal childhood.
+As a teenager, Grate was well-liked, particularly by girls.
 He was charming and always had a smile on his face, which did a good job of masking his inner rage, jealousy and simmering violence — for a while, at least.

 When he was 18, he was arrested for grabbing his then-girlfriend by the throat.
 A few years later, he was arrested for breaking into his 17-year-old girlfriend’s home and choking her.
 Just eight months after this, he broke in again, slipping underneath her couch and hiding until the time was right to pounce.
 This time, he had a butcher knife in hand.